 If your product is an app, then the new features might come in the form of an app update.
 If it's a physical product, then the feedback can be used to inform a second or third iteration of the product.

 Either way, the purpose of the form is to gather feedback from real-world users who can give unique insights into the usage of your product.
-You can send out feature request forms via email, have them available on your website, and/or in the help center of your app.
+You can send out feature request forms via email, and have them available on your website, and/or in the help center of your app.
 You can draw attention to the form, or leave it there for users to discover if you want less feedback.

 While there's no reason you can't create your own feature request form, working from a template has the advantage of being faster and ensuring that you don't forget any important details.
 To help you get started, here are four feature request templates that you can use today.